How long does fiberglass mesh screen last?

 Multiple Options Available According to Needs

 Fiberglass window screens cater to a wide variety of customer needs as they are available in a variety of options.
-You can choose a thick mesh that has wider fiberglass strands for better protection and tough use.
-On the other end, you can also opt for extra-thin mesh if you live in an area that has small insects, such as sand flies which can pass through ordinary mesh thickness.
+You can choose a thick mesh that has wider fiberglass strands for better protection and tougher use.
+On the other end, you can also opt for extra-thin mesh if you live in an area that has small insects, such as sand flies, which can pass through ordinary mesh thickness.

 Opting for fiberglass window screens for your home is a wise decision, as they are not only durable but also have a lifespan of 10 to 15 years.
 Choosing this material for your window screens can help shield your house from bothersome insects and the scorching sun.
 Act promptly to safeguard your home by selecting the best window screen material available.